Understanding Crawlspace Mold: Prevention, Risks, and Solutions

 Taking preventive measures is far more cost-effective than remediation.
 Here’s how to protect your crawl space:

 Regular Inspections: Check your crawl space at least once a year.
 Look for signs of water intrusion, mold, and pests.
-Regular inspections also allow you to detect and promptly repair plumbing leaks.

 Identifying Mold in Your Crawl Space